Riley Brook, New Brunswick

 Riley Brook is a settlement in New Brunswick.

 The former local service district of Riley Brook took its name from the community.

 History

 Said to be named for a man who drowned there.
-The Maliseet name was Natakayid, possibly meaning "Bald Head place".
+The Wolastoqey name is Natakayid, possibly meaning "Bald Head place".

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Riley Brook had a population of 40 living in 21 of its 43 total private dwellings, a change of from its 2016 population of 71.
 With a land area of 10.76 km2, it had a population density of in 2021.